Rishabh Upadhyay- ESR 5, November 2018 - present

 Mentor: Arttu Luukanen, ASQELLA

-At UKON, (2021) to get trained on non-equilibrium Green’s functions,
+At UKON, (Fall 2020) to get trained on non-equilibrium Green’s functions,

 At ASQELLA, (September/October 2020) to get trained on nanofabrication of THz detectors and related read-out techniques.